Why running DBCC CHECKDB?

 When a maintenance plan is set up schedule it as a SQL Server Agent job:

-Downside of this approach besides being more complicated to set up is that currently Check Database Integrity Task offers only indexes check as an additional option and performs a full DBCC CHECKDB check.
+The downside of this approach besides being more complicated to set up is that currently, Check Database Integrity Task offers only indexes check as an additional option and performs a full DBCC CHECKDB check.

 More options will be added in a SQL Server 2016 version.